About Holton Studio Frame-Makers

 We are not only a full-fledged custom frame shop but a complete woodworking shop, where expert artisans working with beautiful hardwoods make all the frames by hand, using traditional furniture-making techniques adapted to the particularly refined and precise demands of picture frame-making.

 Taking this approach, Holton Studio has revived the venerable Cabinetmakers’ Frame Tradition — the oldest framing tradition and the original way that framing was done.
-By combining framing design and crafting of frames in one small shop we’ve founded a “new-old” model for custom framing: returning to the older, sounder approach to framing pictures before it became a big business; and by reviving those first principles and revitalizing those deep roots, producing fresh and inventive framing design.
+By combining framing design and making in one small shop we’ve founded a “new-old” model for custom framing: by first of all restoring picture frames to their natural craft basis rather than the current conventional industrial basis—in the small personal workshop rather than the large automated factory; and secondly, by working directly for the customer.

 Because the old way was first revived in the 19th century by the Arts and Crafts Movement, we work in the Arts and Crafts tradition, specializing in frames and mirrors for craftsman bungalows and turn-of-the-century pictures and interiors.
 Our specialties include genuine through mortise-and-tenon frames in quartersawn white oak in the mission oak style.